sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/bitbucket_server.md

    * **Secret**: The secret you configured in step 4
 1. Confirm that the new webhook is listed under **All webhooks** with a timestamp in the **Last successful** column.

 Done!
-Sourcegraph will now receive webhook events from Bitbucket Server and use them to sync pull request events, used by [campaigns](../../batch_changes/index.md), faster and more efficiently.
+Sourcegraph will now receive webhook events from Bitbucket Server and use them to sync pull request events, used by [batch changes](../../batch_changes/index.md), faster and more efficiently.

 ## Repository permissions